CatalaLang/catala-book/src/2-3-list-modular.md

 scope HouseholdTaxIndividualComputation:
   definition household_tax equals
     let tax equals
-      1000$ * (1.0 + decimal of individual.number_of_children / 2.0)
+      $10,000 * (1.0 + decimal of individual.number_of_children / 2.0)
     in
     let deduction equals income_tax_computation.income_tax in
     # Don't forget to cap the deduction!
     if deduction > tax then $0 else tax - deduction
 ```

-However, doing so merge together the specifications of article 7 and article 8,
+However, doing so merges together the specifications of article 7 and article 8,
 which goes against the spirit of Catala to split the code in the same structure
-as the legal tex.
+as the legal text.
 So, instead of using two local variables inside the definition
 of `household_tax`, we want to split the formula into two distinct `definition`.
-Intuitively, this imply creating two scope variables in
+Intuitively, this implies creating two scope variables in
 `HouseholdTaxIndividualComputation`, `household_tax_base` (for article 7) and
 `household_tax_with_deduction` (article 8).
 But really, this amounts to giving
 two consecutive states for the variable `household_tax`, and lawyers understand